 I’ve been making this recipe for years in the slow cooker.
 It’s one of my favorites, because you get a lot of bang for your buck and for your time.
-Using the Instant Pot makes it really easy too.
-Not that the slow cooker is hard to use, but the Instant Pot (or any pressure cooker) makes it faster.
+But using the Instant Pot Beans for the freezer recipe makes it both easy and fairly quick for cooking beans.

 This recipe makes a lot and that’s a good thing!
 Freeze the beans in 1-2 cup quantities, depending on your family size.
 You can use them just like you would canned black beans.
 A quick thaw int he microwave and they’re ready to be added to:

 - mash them to make “refried” beans